Analysis | What line did Sidney Powell cross that Rudy Giuliani didn’t?

 Powell did do two things that Giuliani avoided, however.

-The first was that she implied the involvement of Republican elected officials in her delineated conspiracy.
+The first was that she implied the involvement of Republican elected officials in her delineated conspiracy theory.

 “We have no idea how many Republican or Democratic candidates in any state across the country paid to have the system rigged to work for them,” she said during the news conference.
 (The available evidence suggests that the answer is zero, particularly since her theory of how voting machines work is itself nonsensical.)